jibc/jibc/README.md

   - React.js
   - Node.js (so the MERN stack)
   - API Rest with JS
-  - MVC Architecture

   To be a Fullstack MERN Developer.

-- I'm also interested in Web3/Blockchain and Ethical Hacking.

 - 📫 How to reach me: https://www.linkedin.com/in/jbcasanave/